squishyjs/artificial-intelligence/README.md

-should mostly be programmed in python
+programming language mostly in python